mrbinky3000/responsive_carousel/README.md

 - Sometimes arrows become un responsive if you press them in rapid succession on iPads / iPhones.
 A quick swipe with your finger seems to make the arrows respond again.
 - Including Facebook's "Like" buttons on the same page as the carousel slows the heck out of the carousel on older Droids.
 This is because Facebook's javascript is contantly causing the broswer to do a reflow every few milliseconds.

-##How To Use

-1) need to supply a small, simple function that returns an integer with the number of elements you want in the carousel.
-Your callback function can poll the size of the current window, or any other dom element, and then make a decision.

 ##Config Options

 Here are the default options: